numq/webrtc-backend/README.md

+# Video chat backend

+## Description:
+**Implementation of an Omegle-like video chat backend using WebRTC standard and Clean Architecture principles.**

+## Tech:
+- Node.js
+- JavaScript
+- WebSocket
+- WebRTC
+- MongoDB
+- Jest

-**This is one of the WebRTC projects, links to which you can find below:**
+*This is one of the WebRTC projects, links to which you can find below:*

 [Android client](https://github.com/numq/webrtc-client-android)